Academic Catalog

 The student will be able to:

-A. describe the origins of the healing arts and list the major milestones in the development of codes of behavior and ethical standards in the healing arts.
+1. Describe the origins of the healing arts and list the major milestones in the development of codes of behavior and ethical standards in the healing arts.

-D. explain the legal responsibilities of the profession and the legal doctrines that govern them.
+4. Explain the legal responsibilities of the profession and the legal doctrines that govern them.

 Course Content

-A. Origins and history of medical ethics
+1. Origins and history of medical ethics

 1. Origins of the healing arts

-2. Principles, duties and virtues of a health professional
+2. Principles, duties, and virtues of a health professional

 3. Milestones in the history of medical ethics